 DINNER IN OVERTON SQUARE

 History, culture and the sweet smell of Memphis barbecue is on today's agenda.
-See how Civil Rights shaped Memphis, bask in the neon of Beale Street, and see our city by land and sea.
+See how Civil Rights shaped Memphis, bask in the neon of Beale Street, and see our city by land and river.

 NATIONAL CIVIL RIGHTS MUSEUM